mfurla/NanOlympicsMod/README.md

 ## Usage

 The bproject pipeline requires you to open pipeline.conf configuration file and set the desired options.
-Then, you can run the pipeline using singularity  just specifying a value for the -profile variable.
 ```
    Usage:
    nextflow -c pipeline.conf run pipeline.nf --samples="/path/to/samples.txt" --resultsDir="/path/to/resultsDir"